steevaavoo/steevaavoo.github.io/_posts/2019-5-23-Windows-1903-PowerShell-OpenSSH-Error-1058.md

 Well, that came as a surprise.

-Step 2 - check the install status of the OpenSSH Client Optional App...
+Better check the install status of the OpenSSH Client Optional App...

 ```powershell
 > Get-WindowsCapability -Online -Name *openssh.client*